 Constitution and government

-The preamble of Mauritania’s 1991 constitution declares a “right to equality” and the “fundamental freedoms and rights of human beings”; Article 1 of the constitution notes that, “the Republic guarantees equality before the law to all of its citizens without distinction as to origin, race, sex, or social condition”.
+The preamble of Mauritania’s 1991 Constitution declares a “right to equality” and the “fundamental freedoms and rights of human beings”; Article 1 of the Constitution notes that, “the Republic guarantees equality before the law to all of its citizens without distinction as to origin, race, sex, or social condition”.
 However, the constitution and other laws and policies restrict freedom of religion or belief.
 The Constitution defines the country as Islamic, recognising Islam as the only religion of its citizens, with Islam as “the religion of the people and the state”.

 The law and legal procedures of Mauritania are based on Sharia.
-Sharia crimes such heresy, apostasy, atheism, refusal to pray, adultery and alcoholism are all contained in Mauritania’s Penal Code.
+Sharia crimes such as heresy, apostasy, atheism, refusal to pray, adultery and alcoholism are all contained in Mauritania’s Penal Code.
 The Code includes punishments of lapidation, amputation and lashings.
 Sharia norms are also reflected in Mauritania’s 2001 Personal Status Code (a legal code which regulates all matters related to marriage, divorce, family and inheritance issues).
-Its Article 311 states that for difficulties of interpretation as well as in cases where the Code is silent, reference should be made to Sharia.
+Article 311 states that for difficulties of interpretation as well as in cases where the Code is silent, reference should be made to Sharia.

 Education and children’s rights